For Sole Traders, Freelancers and Contractors

 It is very important to take SEO – search engine optimization – into account when developing and populating your website.
 It will be beneficial to your business if your website can rank on the first page of Google for keywords and phrases which your potential customers are searching for.
 This is referred to as ‘organic search’.
 This is certainly possible when one optimizes for local search which combines keywords with locations e.g. tyres in Limerick, or restaurant in Galway.

-In this regard, registration with Google Business is highly recommended.
+In this regard, registration with Google Business is highly recommended (free of charge).
 A listing will allow your business to be found within Google Maps and most importantly on Smartphones.

 This reaffirms my belief in Inbound Marketing – as popularized by Hubspot.
 I recommend their Certification in Inbound Marketing as per this post – free of charge eLearning!